OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-To test for [WebView Protocol Handlers](#webview-protocol-handlers) you will check the source code for any WebView usage.
+To test for [WebView protocol handlers](#webview-protocol-handlers "WebView Protocol Handlers") you will check the source code for any WebView usage.
 If using WebViews you will then check the current status of the Webviews resource access and determine whether or not the WebView should have resource access.
 If resource access is necessary you will then verify that it is implemented following best practices.

 ### Static Analysis